Charcoal comes in many forms, and it can produce some very different results in terrariums.

 It’s not a closed system, and gases should just escape into the atmosphere.

 Well, binding smelly gases is just one function of a charcoal filter.
 An important one, but a charcoal layer should still be useful for filtering any water contaminants.
-It may still be useful at absorbing potential plant pathogens, heavy metals, or toxic substances.
+It may still be useful for absorbing potential plant pathogens, heavy metals, or toxic substances.

 So, I’d argue it’s still useful in an open terrarium – just less effective/necessary.